Lowchen Dog Price Explained

 The breeder should provide the microchip transfer paperwork with the microchip number on it.

-If your Lowchen dog has gone missing and it doesn’t have an identification tag, don’t delay.
+Don’t delay if your Lowchen dog has gone missing and doesn’t have an identification tag, don’t delay.
 You can take the following steps to help bring your Lowchen home to safety:

 • Search your neighborhood and let people know your Lowchen is missing.
 Ask neighbors if they have seen your pet.

-• Check any places your Lowchen could have become trapped, like in basements or garages.
+• Check where your Lowchen could have become trapped, like in basements or garages.

 • Check with your local shelters every day.